nasa-fornax/fornax-images/introduction.md

 ## 25.0821
 - Update fornax-labextension to get the updated links.
+- Add ciao and fermitools to the high energy image.
+- Add `/opt/support-data` that points to a sharing location for data used by the software.

 ## 25.0714
 - Fix notebook scrolling jumps (caused by jupyterlab-myst) by setting a default windowing mode in the notebook app.